Many or all companies we feature compensate us. Compensation and editorial

 CFP®

 I’ve seen several examples where people will use a HELOC for home renovations to improve the value of their home with the intention of selling it later.
-Also, many will access their home equity to help pay for their children’s higher education needs because HELOCs can be more affordable than a private loan.
+Also, many will access their home equity to help pay for their children’s higher education needs because HELOCs can be more affordable than private student loans.
 It becomes problematic when people have a spending problem and no real strategy for how they will be using it.
-I’ve heard, “I can deduct the interest,” which is only the case if you itemize deductions, and most people don’t have enough deductions to do so and really do not get to deduct anything extra.
+I’ve heard, ‘I can deduct the interest,’ which is only the case if you itemize deductions, and most people don’t have enough deductions to do so and can’t deduct anything extra.

 What to consider before your HELOC’s interest-only period ends